erhanhc/PD/README.md

 4. Composite lamina and lamination theory to be studied, formulated and implemented in the code.
 5. Damage prediction chapter to be studied, formulated and implemented in the code.

+***Files in the Repository***
+1. pd_funcs.py: Consists of predefined functions that are used for numerical operations that are necessary for preprocess, solution and outputs.
+2. benchmark_test1.py.
+Tension test of a isotropic plate.
+(Not verified yet)
+3. Docs: Reformulations that are given in the reference book and schemas for the generated codes.

 EHC.